 We review the number of weeks each camper is registered for and match the campers up with other campers who have similar schedules.
 We then match them up with counselors to provide them with as much continuity as possible.

-To request a late drop-off or early pick-up, go to your personalized schedule.
+To tell us about a late drop-off or early pick-up, go to your personalized schedule.
 Then click the date you want to make a late drop-off or early pick-up and follow the directions you see.

-Pick-up cards serve as your authorized ID at camp.
-Only give your pick-up card to those you approve to pick up your camper.
-If you do not have your pick-up card, plan to show your license, so we can make sure you are authorized to make a pick up.
+Pick-Up Cards serve as authorized IDs at NEOC.
+Only give your Pick-Up Card to those you approve to pick up your camper, whether that is by car or at a bus stop.
+If you do not have your Pick-Up Card, please have your driver's license so we can make sure you are an authorized pick-up.
 Our staff members are equipped with technology connected into our custom database so they can also easily access your account to see who is authorized to pick-up your camper!

 We proudly maintain a zero tolerance policy for any acts of meanness, cruelty, or bullying of any kind.
 NEOC works to build positive group dynamics that ensure all campers are in an emotionally safe place and that they are surrounded by caring and inclusive staff and campers.
 If bullying behavior is identified, the staff members act swiftly and remove the aggressor and work with parents to address the issue immediately.
 In the event a parent learns of a problem within a group, we strongly advise that you call the camp office immediately so it can be addressed.
 Our staff members work to build trusting relationships with each camper so the campers know they can count on the staff to be there for them as needed.
 We train our staff to know, "We will remove 10 campers from a group by our choosing, before we will lose a single camper by their choosing when it comes to negative behavior affecting the group or individual."
 All staff members know we are serious about positive character development!